 Protein expression analysis in Treg cells

-Strain specific GARP expression analysis in heterozygous B-hGARP mice by flow cytometry.
-Splenocytes were collected from WT and heterozygous B-hGARP (H/+) mice, and analyzed by flow cytometry with species-specific GARP antibody.
-Mouse GARP was detectable in WT mice and heterozygous B-hGARP.
-Human GARP was exclusively detectable in heterozygous B-hGARP but not WT mice.
+Strain specific GARP expression analysis in homozygous B-hGARP mice by flow cytometry.
+Splenocytes were collected from WT and homozygous B-hGARP (H/H) mice, and analyzed by flow cytometry with species-specific GARP antibody.
+Mouse GARP was detectable in WT mice.
+Human GARP was exclusively detectable in homozygous B-hGARP but not WT mice.